lidavidm/lidavidm.github.com/src/posts/2014-09-13-new-design.md

 I find the use of shadows, paper, and other skeuomorphic effects in Material Design interesting as well—the current trend has been towards completely flat interfaces, which started with Microsoft’s Zune and continued with Windows Phone 7, Metro, Google’s Holo, and Apple’s iOS 6.
+Material reverses the trend away from skeuomorphism while still retaining the “flat” design that is so popular.

-My redesign here is still ongoing—I’d like to differentiate myself from Material Design further
+My redesign here is still ongoing—I’d like to differentiate myself from Material Design further and create my own look (though this design will clearly be inspired by Material).

-## Why Hakyll
+## About Hakyll

 Github Pages has Jekyll built in, making it quite convenient to use.
 However, depending on Github to run Jekyll on my repository was frustrating; it took a while for the site to be rebuilt, and I had to wait until then for error messages.
 There also isn’t a way to disable processing for certain pages—everything gets run through Jekyll, whether I like it or not.
 Running Jekyll locally would have solved these issues, of course.
+Instead of Jekyll I decided to use Hakyll, a Haskell site generator.

+Hakyll specifies configuration in Haskell code; instead of running “the” Hakyll processor, your configuration is compiled into a site generator, which you then run to output the actual site.